 RAPID FIRING Rapid fire will be no faster than one round per second

-regardless of member ability – for whatever reason should an RSO ask you to “slow down” – please comply without argument.
-Any further issue will addressed by the Executive Officer or a Board member.
+regardless of member ability.
+If, for any reason, a Range Safety Officer (RSO) should ask you to “slow down” please comply without argument.
+Any further issue will be addressed by the Executive Officer or a board member.

-Rimfire, pistol calibers and buckshot are prohibited at the 200 yd line.
+RIMFIRE/PISTOL CALIBERS/BUCKSHOT Rimfire, pistol calibers, and buckshot are prohibited at the 200 yd line.

-50 CAL BMG 50 cal BMG firearms are prohibited on SRC Ranges.
+50 CAL BMG 50 cal BMG firearms are prohibited on all Spokane Rifle Club ranges.

 - Any minor shooting must have adult supervision as further described below.